Additional reports and other publications are available on the CITRIS Policy Lab website.

 The Future of Public Sector Work explores the application of emerging technologies, especially AI, in three public sectors: K-12 education, social services, and law enforcement.
 The report investigates not only the effects of these technologies on efficiency and effectiveness of work, but also on equity for those served.
+The report concludes with priority technology and policy strategies to maximize benefits.

 Inclusive AI Resources